Leaf-Agriculture/docs/docs/satellite_endpoints.md

 There are two ways you can do that:

-- by setting a `initialDate`, a ISO date in "yyyy-mm-dd" format meaning we will return all images for your field since this date.
+- by setting a `startDate`, a ISO date in "yyyy-mm-dd" format meaning we will return all images for your field since this date.

 **or**